MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Scopes.md

 The functions or scripts you call may call other functions, creating a hierarchy of child scopes whose root scope is the global scope.

-Unless you explicitly make the items private, the items in the parent scope are available to the child scope.
-However, items that you create and change in the child scope don't affect the parent scope, unless you explicitly specify the scope when you create the items.

 > [!NOTE]
 > Functions from a module don't run in a child scope of the calling scope.
-> Modules have their own session state that's linked to the global scope.
+> Modules have their own session state that's linked to the scope in which the
-> All module code runs in a module-specific hierarchy of scopes that has its
+> module was imported.
+All module code runs in a module-specific hierarchy of
-> own root scope.
+> scopes that has its own root scope.
+For more information, see the

-## Inheritance

-A child scope doesn't inherit the variables, aliases, and functions from the parent scope.
-Unless an item is private, the child scope can view the items in the parent scope.
-And, it can change the items by explicitly specifying the parent scope, but the items aren't part of the child scope.
+> [Modules][02] section of this article.

-However, a child scope is created with a set of items.
-Typically, it includes all the aliases that have the **AllScope** option.
+When a child scope is created, it includes all the aliases and variables that have the **AllScope** option, and some automatic variables.
 This option is discussed later in this article.

-It includes all the variables that have the **AllScope** option, plus some automatic variables.
+Unless you explicitly make the items private, the items in the parent scope are available to the child scope.
+Items that you create or change in a child scope don't affect the parent scope, unless you explicitly specify the scope when you create the items.

 To find the items in a particular scope, use the Scope parameter of `Get-Variable` or `Get-Alias`.